rapaktech/inventory-tracking-api/README.md

 This is a basic inventory tracking service, built using Node.js, Express.js and MongoDB for database

-Find the use documentation (with examples) at https://documenter.getpostman.com/view/20398736/UyxnD4hi
+Find the use documentation (with examples) at: https://documenter.getpostman.com/view/20398736/UyxnD4hi

+To run this app on Replit, find the online repository at: https://replit.com/@rapaktech/inventory-tracking-api

+To see the live app, visit: https://inventory-tracking-api.rapaktech.repl.co

 ## _API Use Guide:_
 To start the server: